john-science/python_for_scientists/classes/20_cython/lecture_20.md

 ### The Disclaimer

 Cython is a big topic.
 It would take 4-8 lectures to cover it completely.
 So we won't be doing that.
 But it would also be a disservice to skip it entirely.
-The approach we will take here is to show *one example of how to use Cython*.
+The approach we will take here is to show *one example* of how to use Cython.
 This is not, by any means, the only way to use Cython.
 This is just one approach.

 This lecture shows some examples of how to speed up pre-existing Python code using Cython.
 The approach we will take is to add a `*.pxd` file for each `*.py` file, and juggle the new Cython build process.